A Reproducing-Kernel-Based Nonparametric Test for Conditional Independence of Functional Data: Introduction

 It is thus of great importance to test whether two random variables are conditionally independent given a third. \cite{li2020nonparametric} provides a comprehensive review of nonparametric conditional independence (CI) tests for continuous variables.
 For example, under the Gaussian assumption, partial correlation and conditional correlation can be used to characterize the conditional dependency between two random variables.
 In fact, the Gaussian assumption can be relaxed as indicated in \cite{baba2004partial}.
 Representative works in this area include the discretization-based test \citep{huang2010testing}, metric-based tests \citep{su2008nonparametric, huang2016flexible}, the permutation-based two-sample test \citep{doran2014permutation}, and the mutual independence test under transformations \citep{cai2022distribution}.
 Also, some regression-based methods can be employed for this purpose under some additivity or linearity assumptions (see, for example, \cite{zhang2017causal}).

-To further relax modeling assumptions, kernel-based methods have recently gained prominence by embedding probability distributions into feature spaces induced by kernels.
+To further relax modeling assumptions, {reproducing-kernel-based} methods have recently gained prominence by embedding probability distributions into feature spaces induced by kernels.
 Within the reproducing-kernel Hilbert space (RKHS) framework, conditional independence can be characterized via the Conjoined Conditional Covariance Operator (CCCO); see, for example, \cite{fukumizu2004dimensionality,fukumizu2007kernel,lee2016additive}.
 Building on this characterization, \cite{zhang2012kernelbased} proposed a kernel-based conditional independence test whose statistic is closely related to the Hilbert--Schmidt norm of the CCCO introduced in \cite{fukumizu2007kernel}.
-Related developments include \cite{huang2022kernel}, which introduces a kernel partial correlation coefficient as a measure of conditional independence, and \cite{sheng2023distance}, which investigates the connection between distance-based and kernel-based measures of conditional independence.
+Related developments include \cite{huang2022kernel}, which introduces a kernel partial correlation coefficient as a measure of conditional independence, and \cite{sheng2023distance}, which investigates the connection between distance-based and {reproducing-kernel-based} measures of conditional independence. {As a sidenote, we emphasize that the reproducing kernels considered in this paper are fundamentally different from the smoothing kernels used in functional nonparametric regression and estimation \citep{ling2018nonparametric}.}

-In this paper, we extend kernel-based conditional independence tests to the functional data setting, where the three random elements involved in the test are random functions or vectors of random functions.
-Such functional observations are increasingly prevalent in modern data analysis, particularly with the rapid growth of applications involving smart wearable devices.
+{Although a rich literature exists on conditional independence testing for multivariate data, analogous methods for random functions have not, to the best of our knowledge, been developed.
+This paper fills this gap by developing a reproducing-kernel-based conditional independence test for functional data, where the three random elements involved in the test are random functions or vectors of random functions.} Such functional observations are increasingly prevalent in modern data analysis, particularly with the rapid growth of applications involving smart wearable devices.
 See, for example, \cite{ramsay2007applied} and \cite{acar2025functional}.
 A flexible conditional independence testing procedure would constitute a valuable addition to the toolbox of functional data analysis, enabling the study of complex interconnections among functional variables.
 Such interconnections arise in a wide range of problems, including function-on-function regression \citep{sun2018optimal,sang2026nonlinear}, functional graphical models \citep{qiao2019functional,li2018nonparametric}, and functional sufficient dimension reduction \citep{ferre2003functional,li2017nonlinear,li2022weak}.

 \lo#1{_{#1}} \inv{^{-1}}